JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

-# Loops and iterators
+## `for` and `while` loop
 As in other languages, Julia supports two basic constructs for repeated evaluation: the `while` and` for` loops.
 Loops are useful when we want to repeat some computation multiple times with different values.
 A typical example is performing operations on array elements.

-## `for` and `while` loop

 The `while` loop evaluates the condition expression, and as long it remains `true`, keeps also evaluating the body of the `while` loop.
 If the condition expression is `false` when the while loop is first reached, the body is never evaluated